 Earlier, in Seattle at the start of this tour, Vince and I wondered about the great recent crime films.
 Are there any?
 Well, yes.
 But it’s not a golden age.
 Honestly I think thrillers are better these days than simpler crime movies.
 We are too sentimental and fancy to easily accept cops and bad guys as everyday people now.
 We need things to be done on a grander scale.

 Somehow I never saw Jackie Brown until last night, but Vince said I should check it out.
 (He also sent me a link to an interesting commentary by Gary Deane.
-Deane agrees with me that Out of Sight is not good – probably we are the only two who share that opinion.)
+Deane agrees with me that Out of Sight is not that great – probably we are the only two who share that opinion.)

 In Jackie Brown, I was struck by how much more comfortable Robert Forster seemed than his more famous fellow actors.
 Samuel Jackson and Robert DeNiro are somehow not quite right in this self-consciously simple tale.
 They are too big or too small.
 But Forster is a working man.
 He gets it.
 For me, he carries the movie.
 (Both women, Pam Grier and Bridget Fonda, are good too.)